 European.
 Liberal.
 Insufferable green.
-History grad.
-I never downvote opinions: jeering is poor form.
-I ignore questions from downvoters.
-Comments with insulting language, or snark, or gotchas, or other effort-free content, will also be ignored.
+History graduate.
+I never downvote opinions and I do not engage with people who downvote mine.
+Comments with insulting language, or snark, or other low-effort content, will also be ignored.

 • 1 Post